LontraX/Object-Recognition--Agave/README.md

 The script will load the dataset, preprocess the images, split the dataset into training and testing sets, train the model, and evaluate its performance.

+The model can also be accessed via an API endpoint.

 ## Functions